-The Golden Blotch Grouper spends most of its time on rocky or muddy bottoms.
-Sometimes they inhabit sandy sub-straits or even above seagrass.
+The Golden Blotch Grouper spends most of its time on rocky or muddy bottoms, although, they do inhabit sandy sub-straits or spend time above seagrass.
 It is a demersal species, migratory to the same site each year.
 Juvenile Golden Grouper form small groups behind rocks and other secluded areas.
-This gives the young species protection in numbers against unwanted predators.
+This gives young species protection in numbers against unwanted predators.

 The species has, to date, little data about global numbers and their well-being.
-It is an edible fish but is not sought after by fishermen in large quantities.
+However, it is an edible fish but is not sought after by fishermen in large quantities.

 The photo of the Golden Blotch Grouper is at a depth of 18 m outside the Blue Hole, where the old Azure Window once stood.
 The area around Gozo’s west coast is well known for scuba diving.
 The famous Blue Hole and Inland Sea dive sites are very popular among experienced divers.